 a fault on the National Electricity Transmission System which:

-A. could be linked to the known or reported tripping of 250MW or more as reported in (i) above; and/or
+A. could be linked to the known or reported unplanned tripping of 250MW or more as reported in (i) above; and/or

 B. (as detailed in section CC6.1.4) is linked to a change in the Transmission System voltage of